Minutes before execution, Coddington said turning life around made no difference

 Rev. Don Heath, Coddington’s spiritual advisor, called the parole process futile and said Coddington changed his life in the 25 years since his imprisonment.

-“This was a gentle caring man," Heath told the News-Capital.
-"It was senseless to kill him."
+“This was a gentle, caring man,” Heath said.
+“It was senseless to kill him.”

 Coddington was convicted of first-degree murder in 2003 and received a death sentence in the 1997 murder of Hale, a 73-year-old who had befriended and worked with Coddington.